HealthTech

 Apps that succeed in the real estate space rarely get everything right from day one.
 But they launch early, learn fast, and evolve with real data — which is exactly what this process is designed to support.

-A commercial real estate app like Zillow doesn’t just solve user problems — it monetizes how users solve them.
+A commercial version of Zillow doesn’t just solve user problems; it monetizes how users solve them by turning each interaction into a revenue opportunity.
 Zillow earns by embedding revenue streams into core actions like browsing, comparing, and connecting with agents, all while keeping the experience free for the end user.
+While competitors to Zillow follow similar models, few match its depth of integration across the home search, mortgage, and agent experience.

 Its revenue model is built on multiple pillars: